AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Chowa.md

 # Chowa Grove
 A small pet simulator for Swadge 2025.

-The game is a small one-screen game that allows you to raise a pet Chowa (final name TBD) that you can put into competitions, hang out with friends, dress up, and more!
+The game is a small one-screen game that allows you to raise a pet Chowa that you can put into competitions, hang out with friends, dress up, and more!

-Compare to Chao garden for SA2
+Compare to Chao garden for SA2.

 ## What is a Chowa?
 A small, defenseless creature that needs your help to become... something.
 A fighter, maybe?
 A speed demon?
 A Singer?
 It's up to you to help them reach their full potential.